Alex Jones Defends Work Amid Sandy Hook Lawsuit: ‘I’m A Good Person’

 The 45-year-old radio show host said that liberals in Austin, Texas — where he resides — sometimes approach him to shake his hand and apologize for doubting him.

-“They go, `Oh, we’re sorry and we were wrong about you,” and a bunch of other stuff,’ Jones said.
+“They go, ‘Oh, we’re sorry and we were wrong about you,’ and a bunch of other stuff,’ Jones said.

 Bankston asked Jones if he believes he is “in some ways” a “victim.”